Swiss economics minister ‘ready to discuss’ with US on tariffs

 Mar 23, 2025

-In several Swiss cities, well-known landmarks were left in the dark on Saturday as part of a campaign by nature group WWF.
+Some well-known landmarks were left in the dark on Saturday as part of a campaign organised by environmental group WWF.

 Read more: Swiss cities switch off the lights for ‘Earth Hour’